 She also asked, “ So, are you brushing her teeth daily?”
 Since my daughter had several teeth at that point, the tooth brushing had been inconsistent and I knew that needed to change.

-Right after leaving the doctors office, we went straight to Target and picked up Hello Flouride Free Training Toothpaste for Toddlers and a cute little toothbrush.
+Right after leaving the doctor’s office, we went straight to Target and picked up Hello Flouride Free Training Toothpaste for Toddlers and a cute little toothbrush.
 My daughter seemed very excited to hold and play with the toothbrush, so I expected this to be easy.
-Little did I know, I was in a for a crazy toddler teeth brushing struggle!
+Little did I know, I was in for a crazy toddler teeth brushing struggle!

 As you might expect, my daughter did NOT like brushing her teeth and she didn’t want ME to brush them either.
 I started to worry because Web MD recommends that you start taking care of your baby’s teeth as soon as they appear.